Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting/advanced.rst

-In Fig. :ref:`fig-mesh-select-advanced-loop-ring` the same edge was clicked on, but two different "groups of edges" were selected, based on the different commands.
+In Fig. :ref:`fig-mesh-select-advanced-loop-ring` the same edge was clicked on, but two different "groups of edges" were selected, based on the different tools.
 One is based on edges during computation and the other is based on faces.